Yuki Onna

 - 100 % negative mentions

 “Bugged as hell, I gave Shoji his game console and the achievement didn't show up.
 The lack of a saving system makes the game frustrating more than hard.
-Considering that, unlike other games like Onryo, the game isn't difficult because it's challenging, but because it's buggy.”
+Considering that, as other games like Onryo, the game isn't difficult because it's challenging, but because it's buggy.”

 “Very buggy.”